top of page

 But we realized that since this argument involves physics, it would be really hard to convey to people in a simple and convincing way.
 While we discussed the argument with our friends, we pretty much left it at that.
 A few years later, we came across the multiverse.
 And that changed everything!

-My name is Rabbi Aaron Zimmer, and today we'll show you how fine tuning presents a serious problem to the scientific paradigm of explaining our universe.
+This epsiode will show how fine tuning presents a serious problem to the scientific paradigm of explaining our universe.
 We’ll illustrate how it implies a type of reverse causation, in which the resultant universe seems to be the cause of the laws themselves.
-We’ll show you how this is not just another unsolved mystery in physics, but the nature of this difficulty is so great that resolving it demands an entirely new type of explanation, even according to scientists.
+We’ll show how this is not just another unsolved mystery in physics, but the nature of this difficulty is so great that resolving it demands an entirely new type of explanation, even according to scientists.

-And my name is Rabbi Dr. Elie Feder.
-In this episode, I’ll help explain, in simple terms, what in the world reverse causation is and why even scientists agree that the discovery of fine tuning necessitates a major paradigm shift.
-Welcome to Physics to God.
+We'll explain, in simple terms, what in the world reverse causation is and why even scientists agree that the discovery of fine tuning necessitates a major paradigm shift.

 How the Reverse Causation Problem Shows that the Constants Cannot be Fundamental

-Aaron, can you remind us about the basic idea of fine tuning and then show us why its discovery truly warrants a new paradigm to solve the mystery of the constants?
+Let's review the basic idea of fine tuning and then show why its discovery truly warrants a new paradigm to solve the mystery of the constants.

 Now, as strange as it sounds, fine tuning seems to indicate that it is not the laws which cause the universe, but just the opposite.
 It's the universe that causes the laws to have the form that they do.
 To appreciate this novel idea, we need to first recall physicists' realization that, as far as the laws of physics are concerned, the constants of nature could have taken on a wide range of possible values, and for some constants, any value whatsoever.
 This was the starting point of the mystery of the constants: what caused the constants to take on their seemingly arbitrary values?